snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 *It would be wonderful to hear from you when you're ready.
 But take your time.*

 Taryn reread the message a few times.
-He opened his message history.
-He started from the beginning.
-He saw a few initial messages from his parents, for the first few years of Vectra-local time, discussing minutiae of life.
-But this new message popped up after five years.
-And every message since then was an exact repeat.
+He opened his message history, scrolled back, and started from the beginning.
+The initial messages from his parents, for the first few years of Vectra-local time, discussed minutiae of life.
+But after five years, this new message popped up.
+And every message since then was an exact copy.

 There were tears on his face.
 He was exhausted, but he was no longer demoralized.
 He got up.
 He turned on the shower, shaved, dressed in his